Phenoxyethanol, a dangerous product in baby wipes

 I leave you two eco wipes, very natural for you to have more options, these are highly recommended options, but of course, it shows in the price, the readers who recommend us to say they wait for there to be offers and stock a lot.

 And a long time ago I told you that Huggies had put the batteries and had launched a line of wipes more respectful.
 The beige, which is called Pure, has no perfume, are the best option of all of this brand.

 These are other wipes sent to us by a reader of La mum de Pequeñita who also does not have phenoxyethanol.

 A former student who is now a mother, recommends these others:

-Surely there is someone who can illustrate more about the ingredients of wipes, I’m avoiding products that I hear and investigate that are not healthy for Pequeñita but I am not a specialist in this topic and I do not know if the alternatives I’m choosing as soon as to wipes contain other harmful products.
+Surely there is someone who can illustrate more about the ingredients of wipes, I’m avoiding products that I hear and investigate that are not healthy for my little girl but I am not a specialist in this topic and I do not know if the alternatives I’m choosing as soon as to wipes contain other harmful products.
 Surely some of you can give us more light on this issue.
-For the other cosmetic products (cream, soap, shampoo), I use a brand of natural products, Pequeñita had a diagnosis of atopic dermatitis and is practically controlled with them, if you want to read more about this, click here and here.
+For the other cosmetic products (cream, soap, shampoo), I use a brand of natural products, My little girl had a diagnosis of atopic dermatitis and is practically controlled with them.

 For a while, we bought these Ahorramás wipes, which do not have phenoxyethanol, although we hardly use them anymore.